THE HIDDEN COST OF MISALIGNMENT (AND WHY IT'S BLEEDING YOUR REVENUE)

 Lead Handoff

 Marketing says "here's a qualified lead."
 Sales says "this isn't qualified."
 The lead dies in limbo.
 Neither team owns the failure.
-You paid for that lead twice - once to generate it, once to lose it.

 Sales closes a deal with promised deliverables.
 Ops sees the contract and realizes delivery will cost more than the revenue.
 The account becomes unprofitable.
-Your team resents each other instead of fixing the system.

 Marketing tracks website visitors.
 Sales tracks opportunities.
 Ops tracks delivery metrics.
 Nobody knows which marketing activities actually drive profitable revenue.
-So you keep spending on the wrong things.

 Everyone has their own dashboard showing their team is winning.
 But company revenue is flat.
-Because no one is measuring what actually matters - how the systems work together.

 Let's make this concrete.